cloudmesh-book/book-latex-2018/cloud-technologies/incomming/abstract-Redis.md

 command to a log.
-Redis also supports trivial-to-setup master-slave asynchronous replication, with very fast non-blocking first synchronization, auto-reconnection with partial resynchronization on net split" [@hid-sp18-520-Redis].
+Redis also supports trivial-to-setup master-slave asynchronous replication, with very fast non-blocking first synchronization, auto-reconnection with partial resynchronization on net split'' [@hid-sp18-520-Redis].
 Redis is No SQL database, supports Key value databases by mapping its key to type of values.